Massive US storm brings tornadoes to South, blizzard threat

 “There’s essentially no one traveling right now,” said Justin McCallum, a manager at the Flying J truck stop at Ogallala, Nebraska.
 He said he got to work before the roads were closed, but likely won’t be able to get back home Tuesday.
 “I can see to the first poles outside the doors, but I can’t see the rest of the lot right outside.
 I’ll probably just get a motel room here tonight.”

-The South Dakota Department of Public Safety tweeted Monday: “This is a ‘we are not kidding’ kind of storm."
-People were urged to stock up on essentials and stay home.

-Portions of Interstate 90 and Interstate 29 through South Dakota were expected to be closed by mid-morning Tuesday due to “freezing rain, substantial snow totals, low visibility, drifting snow and high winds,” the state's Department of Transportation said.
-Secondary highways will likely become “impassable,” it said.
+A 260-mile (418-kilometer) stretch of Interstate 90 across western South Dakota was closed Tuesday morning due to “freezing rain, heavy snow, and high winds,” the state's Department of Transportation said.
+Interstate 29 was also expected to close and secondary highways will likely become “impassable,” the department said.

+Xcel Energy, one of the region’s largest electric providers, had boosted staff in anticipation of power outages.
+A middle school in Sioux Falls lost power Tuesday morning and sent students home early.
+Power outages affecting about 1,700 customers in the eastern part of the state were reported by utility providers Tuesday.

+In southern Minnesota, winds gusting up to 50 mph (80 kph) had reduced visibility and in the Twin Cities metro area, sleet and gravel mixed with rain on the roads.

+National Weather Service meteorologist Melissa Dye in the Twin Cities said this is a “long duration event” with snow, ice and rain expected to last at least through Friday night.
+Minnesota was expecting a lull Wednesday, followed by a second round of snow.

+Wet roadways are just as dangerous when temperatures hover around freezing, Dye said.

-Farther south, tornadoes, strong winds, hail and flash flooding were expected Tuesday with eastern Texas, much of Louisiana and western Mississippi at greatest risk for severe storms.
-The severe weather threat continues into Wednesday for Louisiana, Mississippi, Alabama and the Florida Panhandle, according to the Storm Prediction Center in Norman, Oklahoma.
+The storm system was expected to move into the Northeast and central Appalachians with snow and freezing rain by late Wednesday, forecasters said.
+The severe weather threat also continues into Wednesday for Louisiana, Mississippi, Alabama and the Florida Panhandle, according to the Storm Prediction Center in Norman, Oklahoma.

-“It will be a busy week while this system moves across the country,” said Marc Chenard, a meteorologist at the National Weather Service's headquarters in Maryland.

-The weather is part of the same system that dumped heavy snow in the Sierra Nevada over the weekend before moving east.
+The weather is part of the same system that dumped heavy snow in the Sierra Nevada and western U.S. in recent days.

-In northern Utah, a tour bus crashed Monday morning as snow and frigid temperatures blanketed the region.
-The bus flipped onto its side in Tremonton after the driver lost control while switching lanes, the state's Highway Patrol said in a statement.
-The Highway Patrol said 23 passengers were injured, including some seriously.
+In Utah, search and rescue crews on Tuesday located the body of a skier who had gone missing at Solitude Mountain Resort a day earlier as snow continued to blanket Utah and the state’s ski resorts throughout the Wasatch Range.

+Salt Lake County law enforcement told KSL-TV the skier, a 37-year-old man, had been found dead Tuesday morning.
+The skier, who they did not name, was last seen on a chairlift in the afternoon and reported missing around 7 p.m.